ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

             sess.run(minimizer, feed_dict=feed_dict)
 ```

 A batch size of `batch_size=128` was chosen through trial and error.
-Training terminates once `epochs_done=64` epochs have passed since last highest validation accuracy was detected.
-If validation accuracy reaches `acc_done=0.997` (which it doesn't), training will also terminate. the model is saved every time a new high accuracy is achieved.
-Keep probability for the dropout layers is `keep_prob=0.5`.
+Training terminates once `epochs_done=64` epochs have passed since the last highest validation accuracy was reached.
+If validation accuracy reaches `acc_done=0.997` (which it doesn't), training will also terminate.
+The model is saved every time a new high accuracy is achieved.
+Keep probability for the dropout layers is `keep_prob=0.5`. `keep_prob` is, however, set to 1.0 when calculating accuracy, precision, and recall in the `Model.measure()` method.

 ```python
 notLenet.train(trainingSigns.data(), validSigns.data(), batch_size=128,